 At the following COP25 in Madrid, Climate Strategies hosted a Just Transition Policy Roundtable that included UN and ILO representatives, government representatives, business and trade unions and research institutions, all of which provided a developing country perspective developing countries.
 Details of this event and further exploration into just transitions in developing countries can be found in our Relection Paper.
 It highlighted some of the labour-specific challenges to just transition in developing countries, provided guidance for policymakers and identified research and implementation gaps.

 In order to address these identified gaps, in 2020 we partnered with in-country researchers in three diverse countries in the Global South: Colombia, Ghana and Indonesia.
 These case studies confirmed that there is no one size fits all framework for a just transition, and highlighted the importance of working with and empowering local actors to take ownership of the just transition concept.
 Through this work we produced a set of key guiding principles and recommendations for national governments in advancing the just transition (see Incorporating just transition strategies into developing countries NDCs and Covid-19 responses Comparing insights from Ghana, Colombia, and Indonesia).
 These can help inform the approach to technical and capacity building support and stakeholder engagement, including the informal economy.

-Our South to South initiative now functions like a knowledge and impact network.
+Our South to South initiative now functions as a knowledge and impact network.
 In each country we have a leading academic partner who leads on research and stakeholder engagement.

 Climate Strategies convenes the network and provides guidance, reflection and coherence of methodologies as well as organises global dissemination of research outputs.
 Our intention is to continue working with all nine countries and expand to more, based on relevant circumstances to the Global South just transition context.